 2004 - 2007

-During my years at Harvard Divinity School, I focused my research on comparative religious ethics and engaged in coursework on the topics of ethics, social justice, philosophy of religion, and phenomenology.
-This work culminated in the publication of a research paper on the influence of religious organizations on the opinions of the Supreme Court of the United States through the practice of filing “friend of the court” legal position arguments.
+During my studies at Harvard Divinity School, I focused my research on comparative religious ethics and completed advanced coursework in ethics, social justice, philosophy of religion, and phenomenology.
+This work culminated in a published research paper examining the influence of religious organizations on the United States Supreme Court through the filing of amicus curiae briefs.

 Juris Doctor